chuckcscccl/rustlr/chapter4.md

 Rustlr also calculates a reachability closure so it is aware of which non-terminals are mutually recursive.
-It uses this information to determine where a smart pointer is needed when defining these recursive types.
+It uses this information to determine where smart pointer are required when defining these recursive types.
 Rustlr always uses its [LBox][2] custom smartpointer to also include line/column information.
 Notice that the variant `enum::cons` has only the second component in an LBox.
 One can, for